fenago/python-networking-sysadmins/scripting/lab_guides/Lab_14.md

 -   `LogLevel`
 :::

-The location and the name of server log files are set[]{#id326367550 .indexterm} by the `ErrorLog` directive.
+The location and the name of server log files are set by the `ErrorLog` directive.
 It is the most important log file.
 The Apache `httpd` sends the information in this and also records produced while processing.
 Whenever a problem occurs with the server, this will be the first place to look.
 It